Skip to content

 Backcountry Camping in Canyonlands

-Backcountry camping is an elevated experience in Canyonlands, but please note that the area can be extremely difficult to navigate.
+Canyonlands backcountry camping is an elevated experience, but please adventure at your own risk.
+Backcountry areas are extremely difficult to navigate.
 Even experienced backpackers should be well-versed in desert navigation before setting out.
-Park rangers are extremely knowledgeable and can help you develop your itinerary.
+When in doubt, consult a park ranger.
+Their extensive knowledge can help develop an itinerary within your skill set.

-Four districts comprise the backcountry zones: Island in the Sky, The Needles, The Maze and the rivers within the park boundaries.
+Four districts comprise the backcountry zones: Island in the Sky, The Needles, The Maze and the rivers within the park boundaries, all of which require permits for overnight backcountry travel.
+Each mode of transportation requires its own kind of permit.
+Fees vary depending on location and travel mode.
 Permits are required for all overnight backcountry travel, with special permits for each mode of transportation.
-Permits should be acquired at least six months in advance for the more popular destinations, such as the amazing White Rim Campground and Cataract Canyon.
-The National Park Service website has more details on permits.
-Fees vary depending on the location and modes of travel.
+For those looking to experience popular sights such as White Rim Campground and Cataract Canyon, plan ahead and obtain a permit at least 6 months in advance.
+Visit the National Park Service website for more details on permits.

-The best way to reach backcountry sites is by mountain bike, 4x4 vehicle, dirt bike, boat or horseback, though backpacking is also an option.
-Traveling by foot in Canyonlands is generally not beginner-friendly due to the lack of water sources, challenging navigation and hot climate.
+Popular backcountry modes of transportation include mountain bike, 4x4 vehicle, dirt bike, boat or horseback, though backpacking is also an option.
+Note that the lack of water sources, challenging navigation, and hot climate make traveling by foot an adventure for advanced backcountry experts only.
 However, the adventure potential is nearly endless for those with established backpacking skills.

-The White Rim Trail is an incredible way to experience the stunning deserts and beautifully-carved canyons of Canyonlands National Park.
-This 100-mile off-roading trail takes 2 to 3 days to complete and has many reservable campsites.
-The most popular of which is White Crack Campground, located near the trail’s halfway point.
+The White Rim Trail is an incredible way to experience the stunning deserts and beautifully carved canyons of Canyonlands National Park.
+It also gives access to one of the most popular campgrounds in the park: White Crack Campground.
 This large campsite offers unmatched views of both The Needles and The Maze district of the park.
 White Crack Campground, and the others along the trail, are reservable up to 12 months in advance on recreation.gov.

 Cataract Canyon Camping

-This 47-mile-long canyon on the Colorado River is a popular rafting adventure.
-Within the canyon, rafters will experience 14 miles of raging rapids with difficulty ranging up to Class V. This river trip takes 2 to 3 days to complete and requires overnight camping.
-While rafting on the river requires a river permit, the 42 campsites along the shoreline are available on a first-come, first-served basis.
+Cataract Canyon, a 47-mile-long stretch on the Colorado River, is a popular rafting destination.
+This river trip takes 2 to 3 days to complete and requires overnight camping.
+Within the canyon, rafters will experience 14 miles of raging rapids with difficulty ranging up to Class V. While rafting on the river requires a river permit, the 42 campsites along the shoreline are available on a first-come, first-served basis.
 Cataract Canyon is a stunning destination with towering red cliffs lining its fast-moving waters, but it is dangerous.
 The rapids are powerful and can easily capsize a raft.
-The river can be very cold, and hypothermia is a real danger.
-Adequate preparation, research, and training are essential before attempting a rafting expedition.
+The river can be very cold; hypothermia is a real danger.
+Adequate preparation, research and training are essential before attempting a rafting expedition.

 Devil’s Kitchen is an iconic area near The Needles Campground, characterized by massive boulders, cliffs, and red rock formations surrounding its campsites.
 Devil’s Kitchen requires an overnight backcountry permit for the Needles area and has four reservable campgrounds.
-The drive approaching this campsite is extremely challenging and requires a properly-outfitted 4x4 off-roading vehicle.
+The drive to this campsite is extremely challenging and requires a properly outfitted 4x4 off-road vehicle.
+RVs are permitted.

 BLM Camping Near Canyonlands